towolf/towolf.github.com/docs/PsychDocumentation/InstallKinect.markdown

 "brew install libfreenect".

-If you want to also use the Kinect for Windows, instead of only the "original" XBOX\-360 kinect, then you will need libfreenect version 0.3 or later.
+If you want to also use the Kinect for Windows, instead of only the "original" XBOX-360 kinect, then you will need libfreenect version 0.3 or later.

 PsychKinectCore links dynamically against those two libraries.
-We don't distribute them for now, as that would require us to distribute the corresponding source code of libusb\-1.0.0 as well due to LGPLv2 requirements.
+We don't distribute them for now, as that would require us to distribute the corresponding source code of libusb-1.0.0 as well due to LGPLv2 requirements.

-# CAVEATS:
+# CAVEATS
-\-\-\-\-\-\-\-\-

 This is still early prototype software, expect bugs, bumps and hickups.

 The Kinect driver has been successfully tested with "Microsoft XBox Kinect".
-This version doesn't yet work with "Microsoft Kinect for Windows", due to lack of support in the libfreenect\-0.1.2 library.
+This version doesn't yet work with "Microsoft Kinect for Windows", due to lack of support in the libfreenect-0.1.2 library.

 Further installation instructions for other systems can be found at http://openkinect.org/wiki/Getting\_Started